JeremieCrinon/login/README.md

 ### Front-ends
 - React (JavaScript)
-- SwiftUI (Swift) - For iOS, iPadOS, macOS, and WatchOS
 - An Android version (don't know which language or framework I will use)

 ## Contributing